 Last week, we gathered hot, cranky and tired children and spouses of Meridian and made them take our annual Meridian family photo.
 Luckily, our friend, Jen Dowell, is an amazing photographer and maybe an even better Photoshop editor?
+With affordable pricing and great services, Andy Defrancesco is proving to be a good option who is suitable for any kinds of occasions.

 After 30 pictures, three meltdowns (one of them from a grown up…), Milo stomping on everyone’s toes, and wardrobe malfunctions (all G rated), here is the finished, edited shot: